LIQUOR AND TOBACCO

 (3) To receive such permit the liquor license holder must provide the following information to the City Council: (2016-3)

 (i) The location where the event will be held, the time that it will take place, the time during which alcohol will be sold and consumed (which must be times allowed for the general sale and consumption of alcohol by the Fairbury Municipal Code), the time when patrons must finish consuming alcohol and leave the location of the event, provisions for cleaning up after the event and, the time that the street, public place, or vacant lot will be reopened for public use.
 (2016-3)

 (ii) The means by which the liquor license holder intends to keep the sale and consumption of alcohol confined to the location of the event and to assure that patrons of the event shall not go on to private property adjacent to the event location.
 (2016-3)

-(iii) The liquor license holder must have a current liquor license from the City of Fairbury and must also purchase a special use permit under Section 8.06(d).
-(2016-3)
+(iii) The liquor license holder must have a current liquor license from the City of Fairbury or the State of Illinois and must also purchase a special use permit under Section 8.06(d).
+(2019-10)